dwillcox/pybib/README.md

 bibcode, and save the bibtex files corresponding to the PDF's as [bibcode].bib.

+You can make pybib.py executable, and it will execute via 'python' as defined by ```/usr/bin/env python```.
+This is convenient if you also alias it to, eg. 'pybib'

 ## Examples:

 ### Generate Bibtex files for a.pdf, b.pdf, and c.pdf